smarthomeNG/plugins/enocean/README.md

 ### UTE teach-in

 UTE does mean "Universal Uni- and Bidirectional Teach in".
-When activated on Enocean device the device will send a `D4` teach in request.
+When activated on EnOcean device the device will send a `D4` teach in request.
 An automatic answer within 500 ms is expected.
 To do so enable the UTE learnmode prior to the activation on the device: Start smarthome with the interactive console - see above.

 `sh.enocean.start_UTE_learnmode(ID_Offset)`